 We live in a world where joint military-civilian humanitarian missions are called for with increasing frequency.
 So we need to get better at them.
 Working through this case study will give you strong insights into what is required to support humanitarian and military operations.
 Also remember, the supply chain designs that you find to work well in this case study will also work just as well in a real-world humanitarian mission.

 MISSION REPORTING TEMPLATE — There is reporting template with an operations report and a performance dashboard for analyzing your simulation data.
 The template is built for a 15-day period.
 You can import your simulation data after trimming it for 15 days (scroll down to bottom of Analyzing Simulation Data).
 The operations report shows facility and product detail, and the dashboard shows where the best opportunities are for improvement.
 You can download a copy of the mission reporting template here.

 The reporting template is set up for the Nepal Earthquake DR supply chain, but look at how the reports read the simulation data and you will see how to change the spreadsheet as needed to accommodate this case study.

 To share your changes and improvements to this model (json file) with other SCM Globe users see “Download and Share Supply Chain Models”

 Register on SCM Globe to gain access to this and all other case studies.
-Click the blue “Register” button on the home page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
+Click the blue “Register” button on the Log In page (app.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
 Then go to the SCM Globe library and click the “Import” button next to this case study.
 Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
 To share your changes and improvements to this model with other SCM Globe users see “Download and Share Supply Chain Models”